Trump wins the New Hampshire primary, putting him a step closer to the GOP nomination

 MANCHESTER, N.H. — Former President Donald Trump has won the New Hampshire primary, according to The Associated Press, a victory that puts him on a clear path to securing the Republican nomination.

-In New Hampshire he withstood an aggressive challenge from his former United Nations ambassador, Nikki Haley, who is the final major GOP candidate standing in Trump's way after other hopefuls dropped out.
+In New Hampshire, he withstood an aggressive challenge from his former United Nations ambassador, Nikki Haley, who is the final major Republican candidate standing in Trump's way after other hopefuls dropped out.

 Loading...

-The result is a huge blow to Haley's longshot effort to be party nominee.
+The result is a huge blow to Haley's long-shot effort to be the Republican Party's nominee.

 New Hampshire seemed to be uniquely favorable territory for her.
 Independent voters, known as "undeclared" in the state, could participate in the Republican primary, giving her a boost.
 Haley and her allied super PACs spent more than $31 million on television ads in the small state, doubling pro-Trump spending.
 She also had the endorsement of the state's popular Republican governor, Chris Sununu, who campaigned for her tirelessly.